Master of Science (M.Sc.)

 An internship is not required in order to gain admission to this course of study.

-During your studies, you need to supply proof of an internship of at least 7 weeks in field related to the program.
-You can either complete the internship in the course of your studies, or hand in confirmation of a corresponding internship completed beforehand.
+During your studies, you need to supply proof of an internship of at least 8 weeks in a field related to the program.

 What are my options after earning this degree?